jobinesh/graphql-java-example/graphql-java-basic-demo/README.md

 >>mvn jetty:run

 Above opertaion starts server
-Now open browser and try: localhost:8080
+Now open URL localhost:8080 in a browser of your choice

 Introspection
 -------------